jkunimune/Djastiz/Dictionaries/en-dict.md

 facial

 - <a name="mut">**mut**</a> _n._ ([~~pil~~](#pil))
-valley; large locally depressed region of a planet's crust
+valley; large locally depressed region of a planet’s crust

 - <a name="muta">**muta**</a> _v._ ([~~pila~~](#pila))
 be purple; be violet; [ʟᴏᴧ](#mutalon) reflects short and long wavelength light